moeadham/fwd2cal/README.md

 - `functions/util/prompts.js` - Prompt engineers can help here, if you notice fwd2cal fail to add your event correctly, think of adding an example to the prompt that teaches gpt4
 - Timezones - I find the current prompt is bad at understanding timezones; likely worth adding another prompt only to detect the timezone.
 - Multiple calendars: right now all events are added to the default calendar - but GPT4 can likely understand the context of all the users calendar and select an appropriate one.
+- Get rid of all the hard coded references to fwd2cal.com so it can be self hosted easier.
+- Find a way to add a test for the oAuth refresh tokens.
+I didn't bother
+- Upgrade to firebase functions v2

+## Author

+This was written by [@moeadham](https://twitter.com/moeadham) to get familiar with firebase and webstudio - training for a much larger project I'm working on.